games647/ScoreboardStats/README.md

 This plugin is compatible with all Minecraft versions above 1.5, where the scoreboard feature was introduced by [Mojang](https://mojang.com/).

-Based on vanilla servers (like Craftbukkit) doesn't allow individual and global objectives at the same time.
+Based on vanilla servers (like CraftBukkit) doesn't allow individual and global objectives at the same time.
 By operating over packets, we can workaround this.
 For this method, you'll need ProtocolLib.
 It's used to prevent conflicts with other plugins which also access the sidebar objective.
 Otherwise the client